mknzz/burglary-docs/config.md

 Config.MaxLevel = 10  -- Set to your desired maximum level
 ```

 If level scaling is enabled, you can adjust the chance of getting a tier 2 or tier 3 house based on the current level.
-This can be done by setting the Config.LevelScaling variable.S
+This can be done by setting the Config.LevelScaling variable.

 ```
 Config.LevelScaling = true  -- Set to 'true' to enable, 'false' to disable